jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 not tie the hands of the Universal House of Justice in the future.
 In any case, it remains the law throughout the Baha'i community.

-In any event, it is clear Shoghi Effendi favored this, particularly the lack of nominations:
+In any event, Shoghi Effendi clearly favored this, particularly the lack of nominations:

     As to the practice of nomination on Bahá'í elections, this the Guardian firmly believes to be in fundamental dis-accord with the